hybridpicker/pro-tuner/README.md

 ## Features

 - **YIN pitch detection** — accurate to ±0.5 cent across 50–2000 Hz
-- **Needle & Strobe meter** — spring-physics needle or Peterson-style scrolling strobe
+- **Needle meter** — spring-physics animated needle with LED indicators
 - **Multi-instrument** — Guitar (11 tunings), Bass, Ukulele, Violin, Viola, Banjo, Chromatic
 - **Reference tones** — tap any string card to hear it
 - **Quick-tune lock** — double-tap a string to lock the detector to it